olethalai/challenges/apns-cli/README.md

 `--newsstand` will set the `content-available` attribute to `1` if specified.

-Finally, you can change the environment to Production (rather than Development) using:
+You can change the environment to Production (rather than Development) using:

 	$ pushit push device_name -b 1 --environment :production

+Finally, you can send the `--debug` option with your command to enable debug logging.
+Debug logs will appear in blue, thanks to [colored](http://rubygems.org/gems/colored)

 For any additional information, use the `help` option: